 - In 2015, roughly 276,000 adolescents aged 12 to 17 were current misusers of pain relievers, which corresponds to 1.1% of adolescents.

 - Approximately 829,000 young adults between the ages of 18 and 25 misused pain relievers in the month prior to the survey.
 This equates to 2.4% of all young adults.

-The Harvard Mental Health Letter cites teens and young adults as more susceptible to painkiller addiction.
+The Harvard Mental Health Letter cites teens and young adults as being more susceptible to painkiller addiction.
 Most teenagers do not believe painkillers are a serious danger.
-This may be due to the fact that they are prescribed by doctors and that they are not illegal.
+This may be due to the fact that they are prescribed by doctors and they are not illegal.
 Education is an important factor in preventing painkiller abuse in teens and young adults.

 Resources, Articles and More Information

 - The National Institute on Drug Abuse provides a scientific overview of many controlled substances, including painkillers.

 Professional addiction treatment can start anyone battling a substance use problem on the path to a happier and healthier life.
 If you or a loved one needs help with alcohol and painkiller abuse, call American Addiction Centers (AAC) for free at for more help with determining your recovery options.